 And what will you see?
 Half of the pixels, something like 2000…

 … The right question is thus, “Why should we pay an unknown –but presumably high- price or wait five to ten years for these 4K pictures from which we will never truly benefit?”

 The last question we will review:

 Why should I go digital?

-The goal is “to make profits”, but how?
+The goal is “to make profits,” but how?
 “Make the difference” is the motto of all successful marketing strategies.

-In order to make the difference, your theatre needs to shine more than your competitors.
+To make the difference, your theatre needs to shine more than your competitors.
 Attracting the audience and making the customers happy so that they will come back, again and again, is not an easy challenge.

 What could attract them more than a new versatile room with pristine quality digital movies, concerts, political and sporting events in high definition and in real-time?

 Digital cinema is also a source of additional revenues with the flexible scheduling that allows for last-minute changes, the local advertisements, and the various alternative contents from David Bowie concerts to Sumo, Formula 1, and the Olympics…

 K stands for 1000.
 2K is the typical size of the best DC actual resolution in production = 1920 or 2048 pixels width x 1080 pixels height.